loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 \
 #align(center, pll_types)

-There are four new constructs in #ln that extend intuitionistic linear logic.#todo[fact check] These are: _empty stack_
+There are four new constructs in #ln that extend intuitionistic linear logic.
+These are: _empty stack_
 ($circle$), _linear pointer_ ($square$), _static closure_ ($~$), and _static function_ ($*$).
 The latter two are variants of negation ($not$).